onqtam/headjack/docs/why/SYSTEM.md

 # SECTION: Individualism & narcissism
 ██████████████████████████████████████████████████████████████████

+> "The notion of a separate organism is clearly an abstraction, as is also its boundary.
+Underlying all this is unbroken wholeness even though our civilization has developed in such a way as to strongly emphasize the separation into parts." - [David Bohm](https://www.goodreads.com/quotes/843293-the-notion-of-a-separate-organism-is-clearly-an-abstraction)

 > "All over the world, mobile hunter-gatherers use social control guided by moral rules to see to it that when a successful hunter kills a large mammal, his ego is held in check." - [Christopher Boehm](https://www.goodreads.com/quotes/11025365-all-over-the-world-mobile-hunter-gatherers-use-social-control-guided)

+> "A person starts to live when he can live outside himself." - [Albert Einstein](https://www.goodreads.com/quotes/39346-a-person-starts-to-live-when-he-can-live-outside)

 > "Rather than an “individual”, we might use the term “dividual” to highlight the primacy of relationship and interconnectedness." - [Transforming cultures and selves, by Octopusyarn](https://octopusyarn.substack.com/p/transforming-cultures-and-selves)